Does Walking Help With Inflammation? What to Know

 How Walking Reduces Inflammation

-If you’re interested in combining anti-inflammatory movement with digestive health, explore foods that support gut healing — since the gut and immune system are deeply connected.
+If you're interested in combining anti-inflammatory movement with digestive health, explore foods that support gut healing.
+The gut and immune system are deeply connected, and both benefit from the anti-inflammatory effects of regular walking.

 How Much Walking Is Enough?

-You don’t need to hit 10,000 steps.
-The benefits start well below that.
+You don't need to hit 10,000 steps or train for a marathon.
+The benefits start much lower than that.

 Walking vs. High-Intensity Workouts

-If you’re feeling burnt out from intense workouts or dealing with chronic fatigue, walking is the best re-entry point into movement.
-For more on this, see how to recover smarter after a workout.
+If you're burnt out from intense workouts or dealing with chronic fatigue, walking is your best re-entry point.
+It lets your nervous system recover and your baseline inflammation drop.
+See how to recover smarter after a workout for more on balancing intensity with recovery.

 Best Times to Walk for Inflammation Relief